tangentsoft/pidp8i/README.md

 If you give this flag and your PCBs are *not* modified, most of the hardware will work correctly, but several lights and switches will not work correctly.

+#### --alt-serial-mod

+This flag is for an [alternative serial mod by James L-W][sm2].
+It doesn't require mods to the Pi, and the mods to the PiDP-8/I board are different from Oscar's.
+This flag changes the GPIO code to work with these modifications to the PiDP-8/I circuit design.

+See the linked mailing list thread for details.

+As with `--serial-mod`, you should only enable this flag if you have actually done the mods as specified by James L-W.

 #### --throttle